wpgeorgia/portfolio/index.md

 ---

-# 🚍 Park-and-Ride Travel Time Simulation
+# 🚍 Park-and-Ride Travel Time Simulation with MARTA GTFS Data in R

-This assignment analyzed park-and-ride travel times from census tract centroids in the Atlanta area to Midtown Station using:
+This project analyzed park-and-ride travel times from census tract centroids in the Atlanta area to Midtown Station using:

 - GTFS transit data from MARTA
 - ACS demographic data